-Once again he far exceeded expectations and graduated with a 2:1 and within a few weeks he was writing articles about skiing for websites and magazines – eventually turning his passion into a full-time job.
+After five years dedicated to rehabilitation, the time came to think seriously about the future and Matt studied then graduated with a 2:1 degree in sports journalism.
+A few weeks later he was writing articles about skiing for websites and magazines, eventually turning his passion into a full-time job.

 The Road to the Top of the Mountain allows the reader to accompany Matt on his recovery path as, supported by friends, family and the ski community at large, he battled his way back to an independent life with many adventures on the way in Europe and America.
 It also explains in a basic way how the brain works and what happens when it is damaged.
 It is an uplifting story of great hope and determination as told by his mother, Anne, with contributions from Matt throughout.

 Friends of Headway Individual membership Join/Renew